SNMartin1/solo-project/README.md

 ## Built With

-MongoDB
+- MongoDB
-Express
+- Express
-AngularJS
+- AngularJS
-Node.js
+- Node.js
-Bootstrap
+- Bootstrap
-Passport Authentication
+- Passport Authentication
-Filestack API
+- Filestack API
-Heroku
+- Heroku
-mLabs
+- mLabs

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+Be sure to run npm install in terminal after downloading this project.

+- run:
+    - npm install --save

 ### Prerequisites